williammilisic/cloudcloud.dev/index.md

 <br/>

 ## 29 May 2023
 * I was asked a while back to share the full list of my reads/listens.
 I found the request flattering but didn't think too much about it until I heard the same thing from another person, and then another.
 One is a dot, two is a line, three is a trend.
 Said and done, I've now extracted the list of books I've listened to from Audible since I started my monthly subscription in 2018.
-Think a few books are missing from competing streaming services and I'll look to add those too.
-As well ofcourse also hard copies of books, which I'll also add.
+Think a few books from competing services are missing and I'll look to add those too shortly.
+As well of course hard copies of books, which I'll also add.
 To top it off, at some point, I will add more data about the books, including linking to my reviews on LinkedIn.
 Without any further ado, here is the [list](booklist.md).

 ## 27 May 2023